eseyas-Asmelash/ExercisesCSharp/README.md

-"hej, This a collection of seven simple console app with c#"
+This a collection of seven simple console apps made with c#"